Brendan Rodgers Preview, Player Props: Rockies vs. Twins

-On Friday, Brendan Rodgers (.409 on-base percentage in past 10 games, 83 points above season-long percentage) and the Colorado Rockies play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+Brendan Rodgers -- with a slugging percentage of .643 in his past 10 games, including six extra-base hits -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Emilio Pagan on the mound, on September 30 at 8:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Dodgers.
+In his last game, he hit a home run while going 1-for-5 against the Twins.

 Sportsbook Promo Codes